darwinia-network/crab-docs/docs/builders/integrations/oracles/band-protocol.md

 For example, using [Remix](/builders/tools/remix/), we can easily query the `BTC/USD` price pair using this interface.

 After creating the file and compiling the contract, head to the "Deploy and Run Transactions" tab, enter the contract address (`0xf15c870344c1c02f5939a5C4926b7cDb90dEc655`) and click on "At Address."
-Make sure you have set the "Environment" to "Injected Web3" so you are connected to Moonbase Alpha.
+Make sure you have set the "Environment" to "Injected Web3" so you are connected to pangolin Alpha.

 ![Band Protocol Remix deploy](/images/band/band-demo1.png)